Handling Inter-class and Intra-class Imbalance in Class-imbalanced Learning: Introduction

-To sum up, this paper makes the following contributions: \begin{itemize} \item We carry out a preliminary explicit exploration of the inter-class and intra-class imbalance in IL problem and discuss the relations between the two kinds of class-imbalance and the two popular strategies of existing IL methods. \item Based on the discussion of inter-class and intra-class balancing, we propose \method, a simple, generic, and efficient ensemble learning framework for IL.
-Extensive experiments demonstrate the effectiveness of {\sc DuBE}. \item We also present detailed discussions and analyses on the pros and cons of different inter/intra-class balancing strategies.
-Our findings may shed some light on developing better algorithms for class-imbalanced machine learning. \end{itemize}
+To sum up, this paper makes the following contributions: \begin{itemize} \item To our best knowledge, we carry out the first explicit preliminary exploration of the inter-class and intra-class imbalance in IL problems.
+We discuss how the two types of imbalance are connected with intrinsic data difficulty factors as well as existing IL solutions. \item We present detailed discussions and analyses of the pros and cons of different IL solutions, based on this, we further proposed several techniques for fast and robust inter-class and intra-class balancing. \item We propose DuBE, a generic, efficient, and modularized ensemble imbalanced learning framework.
+It features explicit inter-\&intra-class balancing as well as easy integration, combination, and extension of balancing algorithms.
+Extensive experiments validate the effectiveness of DuBE. \end{itemize}